Saving up for a New Home? Here Are All the Costs You Need to Know

 You’re smart.
 You’re doing your research about home buying and homeownership (like you are right now!), so you feel like you’re prepared to avoid common home buying pitfalls.
 But you’ll soon find that once you’ve moved in, there is a whole new list of common problems that plague unwary first-time homeowners.

-To help you make the best buying and ownership decisions possible, we’ve outlined some of the the biggest blunders that first-time buyers make after closing on their home.
+To help you make the best buying and ownership decisions possible, we’ve outlined some of the biggest blunders that first-time buyers make after closing on their home.

 Investing in Too Many Upgrades